reactiflux/reactiflux.com/pages/transcripts/lelald-richardson.md

 **Q:** For someone that has to go through a similar RN evaluation process that you went through, in a company with strong native teams with different repos.
 Which would be the best advice that you could give?

 **A:** My advice would be to empathize.
 Most native engineers just want what is best for the company, and have valid concerns about what RN could mean for app quality and even dev experience quality (lack of types, etc.).
 Do your best to understand their concerns and show them the value of RN in light of those concerns.
 Also make sure people are operating on facts and not feelings.
 Educate.
 Measure.
-I think i've done a decent job of this at Airbnb, but could always be doing better.
+I think I've done a decent job of this at Airbnb, but could always be doing better.

 ---